"Modi govt went all out to misuse central probe agencies" | Politics

-Hitting out at the Narendra Modi government, CPI(M) General Secretary Sitaram Yechury on Tuesday said the Centre had gone all out to ''misuse'' the probe agencies in Left ruled Kerala, but had failed to destabilise the state government.
+Hitting out at the Narendra Modi government, CPI(M) General Secretary Sitaram Yechury on Tuesday alleged that the Centre had gone all out to ''misuse'' the probe agencies in Left ruled Kerala, but had failed to destabilise the state government.

 ''Today they know that the Left and the LDF are the actual alternative and they are trying to misuse the agencies of the central government to try and destabilize the LDF government.